Marie Boozer: Infidelity and divorce

 Beecher, who was unfaithful to Marie, introduced her to Lloyd Phoenix.
 Phoenix was handsome, wealthy, socially-connected and a yachtsman.
 He was a philanderer and falsely promised several times to marry Marie as soon as she divorced Beecher.
 Marie believed Phoenix and entered into a love affair with him.
 Beecher found out and commenced divorce proceedings.

 Marie fully expected that Phoenix would marry her but he laughed at her and said he had no intention of doing so, following a frequent pattern in his life.
 On 31 October 1873, the spurned Marie took revenge on Phoenix in a remarkable way.
 All of the parties involved worked to keep it out of the newspapers, but the full account is explained in detail by Deborah C. Pollack in her book, Bad Scarlett: The Extraordinary Life of the Notorious Southern Beauty Marie Boozer.

 Sometime in 1873 or possibly January 1874, Marie and her sister Ethland traveled to St. Petersburg in Russia.
 They associated with aristocrats and had their photographs taken by a celebrity photographer.
 Claims that Marie was involved in a Russian diamond theft were simply false.

 In December 1873, Marie was staying with Ethland at a hotel in London, and the two sisters became innocently involved in a widely-publicized scandal, which drew more unwanted attention to Marie in New York and London newspapers.
+Full details are in Pollack's book, Bad Scarlett.

 Marie returned to New York in May, 1874 and the divorce was finalized in July 1874.
 Beecher got custody of John Preston and Marie got alimony.
 Marie was judged the adulterous party so, under New York law, she could not remarry until Beecher's death.

 Marie had been caring for her younger half-sister Ethland, but in 1874 Ethland joined her father Jacob Feaster and two older siblings in pioneer LaGrange, Florida.
 Ethland maintained correspondence with Marie.
 (Note: Boozer's half-sister, Ethland, had a successful marriage to Dr. Benjamin Rush Wilson, a prominent doctor in pioneer Florida.)